tlswg/tls13-spec/draft-ietf-tls-tls13.md

 Security issues are discussed throughout this memo, especially in
 {{implementation-notes}}, {{backward-compatibility}}, and {{security-analysis}}.

-## Re-using Ephemeral shares
+## Re-Using Ephemeral Shares

 This document refers to client and server key shares as ephemeral.
 This literally means that they are used for a short time.
 Keeping the private key secret forever is necessary for the property of Perfect Forward Secrecy.
-The simplest and safest way to achieve this is to generate a new Diffie-Hellman share for each TLS handshake.
+The simplest and safest way to achieve this is to generate a new Diffie-Hellman share for each TLS handshake, and to destroy keys immediately after they are used.
 This has some cost in processing power.

-Alternatively, it is possible to save some CPU cycles by generating a Diffie-Hellman share and using it for several TLS handshakes for a short amount of time.
-If a key is used more than once, then the public key validations in
+It is possible to save some CPU cycles by generating a Diffie-Hellman share and using it for several TLS handshakes for a short amount of time.
+If a key is used more than once, then the public key validations in {{ffdhe-param}} and
-{{ffdhe-param}} and {{ecdhe-param}} become MUST requirements, or else parts of the private key may leak.
+{{ecdhe-param}} become MUST requirements, or else parts of the private key may leak.
 See {{Menezes}} for more details.

 In all cases it is mandatory to keep the private key of the Diffie-Hellman key share from leaking.
 Measures to ensure that are implementation-dependent, but often include wiping the memory that held the key after the last use, preventing swap-out of that memory, and not providing an interface for the export of such private keys.
-Possession of such keys will allow an attacker to decrypt the contents of any TLS connection that was set up using this key.
+Possession of  either a client or server Diffie-Hellman private key will allow an attacker to decrypt the contents of any TLS connection that had been set up using this key.

 #  IANA Considerations